 The relationship with Hush paved the way for the 1975 Marquee gig.
 But the timing was not good: the cost of album vinyl was increasing by the day.
 Which meant that when Charisma Record’s Tony Stratton-Smith offered O’Brien a contract, it was for singles rather than an album deal.

 Meanwhile, IRA bombs terrorised Londoners.
 Charisma persuaded O’Brien to abandon his Irish surname and replace it with Neal, a family name.
-The result was three singles, the first of which was 'Cara Mia', a 1950s song by Jay and the Americans.
+The result was three singles, the first of which was 'Cara Mia', a 1950s song that became a 1965 hit for Jay and the Americans.
 'Cara Mia' would attract a lot of attention in New Zealand.
 It became O’Brien’s signature tune.